What is the deadline for requesting accommodations for class?

 I will need some books, class materials and tests in an alternate format (audio, e-text, PDF or Braille).
 How much notice is needed to have those ready when classes begin?

-Students requesting alternate format materials should notify DSS at least three weeks in advance, providing the title, author and ISBN number and the preferred format.
+Students requesting alternate format materials should notify DSS at least three (3) weeks in advance, providing the title, author and ISBN number and the preferred format.
 There is a link for Alt Format Materials for more details.
-Please note it can take more time to obtain Braille textbooks and two months is the recommended notice.
+As it can take far more time to obtain quality Braille materials, three (3) months is the recommended notice.

 All requests for alt format textbooks will processed as quickly as possible, but we cannot guarantee that late requests will be available on the first day of class.
 Alt formats of materials posted to Canvas in an inaccessible format should be brought to the attention of DSS staff as soon as possible and every effort will be made to convert those immediately.
 Conversion of test materials will be coordinated with faculty.